eudaq/eudaq/README.md

 1.2.1 TLU producer
 ------------------
-- (Windows) install libusb (download from http://sourceforge.net/projects/libusb-win32/files/libusb-win32-releases/, for documentation see http://sourceforge.net/apps/trac/libusb-win32/wiki)
+- (Windows) install libusb (download from http://sourceforge.net/projects/libusb-win32/files/libusb-win32-releases/, for documentation see http://sourceforge.net/apps/trac/libusb-win32/wiki) into ./extern/libusb-w32
 - (Linux) install libusb development package, e.g. 'apt-get install libusb-dev'
 - install ZestSC1 driver package (if AFS is accessible on the machine, this will be installed automatically when running CMake; otherwise, manually copy full folder with sub-directories from /afs/desy.de/group/telescopes/tlu/ZestSC1 to into ./extern subfolder in EUDAQ sources)
 - install firmware bitfiles (if AFS is accessible on the machine, this will be installed automatically when runnig CMake; otherwise, manually copy /afs/desy.de/group/telescopes/tlu/tlufirmware into ./extern)